cas-e/cas-e.github.io/post-markdown/java-bool-table.md

 The `generate` method here is similar the one we defined in the beginning of this post, but now it stores its data instead of printing it, and additionally invokes the `eval` method on the data, passing along the results of that as well.

 First we define a wrapper method around `generate` that will set up the `Seq` to store the results.
-This wrapper gets all the data for a table, and I just googled "verb for make something into a table".
-According to [Stack Overflow](https://ell.stackexchange.com/questions/52156/whats-the-verb-version-of-table), we should call our method `tabularize`:

 ~~~
 public static int twoToThe(int x) { return 1 << x ;}